 Here’s a short video I shot of me going through the process:

 The FAA anticipates that, while it may take the FAA 6 to 8 weeks to issue a permanent Remote Pilot Certificate via snail mail, a temporary remote pilot certificate can be issued in about 10 business days.
 The temporary Remote Pilot Certificate will allow the certificate holder to exercise all the privileges of the certificate, thus significantly reducing the waiting period prior to being able to operate as a remote pilot in command under part 107.

 How often will I have to take the FAA written drone test?

-You’ll need to pass an initial written drone test, and then you’ll need to pass a recurring exam every 24 months.
-The recurring exam doesn’t require proficiency in as many knowledge areas as the initial exam.
+You’ll need to pass an initial written drone test, and then you’ll need to pass a recurrent test every 24 months.
+More details on the recurrent knowledge testing process here.

-What if I already have a manned aircraft pilot license?
+What if I already have a manned aircraft pilot certificate?

 Great question.
 If you:

 - Hold a pilot certificate issued under 14 CFR part 61; and